Social Justice

 Police incident leads to deadly shooting

-On July 6, 2024, Massey call 911 to report a possible prowler outside her Woodside Township, Illinois residence.
+On July 6, 2024, Massey called 911 to report a possible prowler outside her Woodside Township, Illinois residence.
 Minutes after walking into her home, Deputy Grayson shot her in her kitchen as she checked on a pot of boiling water, declaring, “I rebuke you in the name of Jesus.”

 Grayson later claimed he shot in self-defense, saying he felt threatened.
 He was terminated and charged with first-degree murder, aggravated battery, and official misconduct.
 Grayson plead not guilty, but remains in jail while seeking release before trial.